Marvykeys/Analyzing-Students-Mental-Health-using-SQL/README.md

 # :chart_with_upwards_trend: Analyzing-Students-Mental-Health-using-SQL :chart_with_downwards_trend:

-Does going to university in a different country affect your mental health?
 A Japanese international university surveyed its students in 2018 and published a study the following year that was approved by several ethical and regulatory boards.